4th World Media Lab

 Helen Bernstein Book Award for Excellence in Journalism

 Awarded by the New York Public Library to the author(s) of outstanding, full-length books resulting from print, broadcast, or electronic journalism that impacts public consciousness and policy around an important current issue.
 Winner receives a $15,000 prize.
 Book must be scheduled for original publication between January 1 and December 31.
 Books may be nominated by publishers, agents, or journalists and must be accompanied by the nomination form available online.
 Books may not be nominated by their authors.

-The Sidney Hillman Foundation awards the Canadian Hillman Prize honoring a Canadian journalist whose work makes a difference to the lives of Canadians.
-Eligible entries include reporting in newspapers, magazines, and online, as well as television and radio, tablets and multimedia.
-The content must have been published in Canada and been widely accessible to a Canadian audience. $5,000 prize.
+The Sidney Hillman Foundation awards the Canadian Hillman Prize honoring Canadian journalists whose work makes a difference to the lives of Canadians.
+Categories include print/digital, broadcast (tv, radio, podcast) and local/community news.
+The content must have been published in Canada and been widely accessible to a Canadian audience. $2,500 prizes.
 No entry fee.

 Hillman Prizes in Journalism

 Since 1950, the Sidney Hillman Foundation awards the annual Hillman prizes, honoring investigative journalism and commentary in service of the common good.
 The categories include books (non-fiction), newspaper, magazine, broadcast, web and opinion/analysis journalism.
 Open to journalists and subjects globally, although work must have been intended for and be widely accessible to a U.S. audience.
 Each winner is awarded travel to New York City to receive a certificate and $5,000 prize.
 The Hillman Foundation also awards the The Sidney, a $500 honorarium given monthly for an outstanding piece of investigative journalism that fosters social and economic justice.

 ICFJ Knight International Journalism Award